Picnic: Choosing the Right Wine and Keeping It Cool

 When the thermometer rises, we naturally turn to whites.

-Muscadet Sur Lie fascinates us with its salinity and its frankness.
+Muscadet Sur Lie fascinates us with its salinity and straightforwardness.

 Looking for something more aromatic?
-A Sancerre or a Pouilly-Fumé delivers those characteristic citrus and boxwood notes.
+A Sancerre or a Pouilly-Fumé unfurls those characteristic citrus and boxwood notes.

-Unoaked Chardonnays from Mâcon are also a good option.
+Unoaked Chardonnays from Mâcon are also a great option.

-Their balanced roundness and aromas of white flowers bring elegance without heaviness.
+Their balanced roundness and white flower aromas bring elegance without heaviness.

-We have selected several references on our site that correspond exactly to this profile.
+We have selected several references on our website that perfectly match this profile.

-Absolutely avoid overly oaky whites or yellow Jura wines: their intensity overwhelms the delicate flavors of a picnic.
+Absolutely avoid overly oaked whites or Jura yellow wines: their intensity overwhelms the delicate flavors of a picnic.

-Nothing sets the mood like the pop of a bottle of bubbly. 🍾
+Nothing sets a mood like the "pop" of a bottle of bubbles. 🍾

 Sparkling wines instantly create a sense of celebration.

-For a picnic, a crémant will do the trick: Crémant de Loire generally offers a nice finesse, while that of Burgundy brings more richness.
+For a picnic, a crémant will do just fine: Crémant de Loire generally offers beautiful finesse, while Burgundy crémant brings more richness.

-Italian Prosecco seduces with its fruity and accessible side.
+Italian Prosecco seduces with its fruity and accessible character.

-Natural sparkling wines (Pet' Nat) represent our guilty pleasure: unpredictable, sometimes cloudy, always lively.
+Natural sparkling wines (Pet' Nat) are our little guilty pleasure: unpredictable, sometimes cloudy, always lively.

 These unfiltered natural wines express the winemaker's vision with every sip.

-Good to know: a chilled bottle of bubbles resists heat better than any other wine: its effervescence masks the rise in temperature.
+Good to know, a very cold bottle of bubbles resists heat better than any other wine: its effervescence masks the rise in temperature.

-Yes, we are talking about red wine for a picnic.
+Yes, we are indeed talking about red wine for a picnic.

 No, we haven't lost our minds.